pepstock-org/Charba/README.md

   * add `boxPadding` option to `Tooltips` options and configuration classes.
   * add `inflateAmount` option to `Bar` options and configuration classes and to `BarDataset` class.
   * add `autoPadding` option to `Layout` options and configuration classes.
+  * enable the capability to hide the opened toast items programmatically.

 ### Developing